 Under the business rates retention arrangements introduced from 1 April 2013, authorities keep a proportion of the business rates paid locally.
 This provides a direct financial incentive for authorities to work with local businesses to create a favourable local environment for growth, since authorities will benefit from growth in business rates revenues.
 The money, together with revenue from council tax payers, revenue support grant provided by the Government and certain other sums, is used to pay for the services provided by your local authority and other local authorities in your area.

-Enclosed with your annual/initial bill will be a leaflet.
-Please read the explanatory notes to ensure that you are paying the correct amount of business rates.
+Please read the explanatory notes on the link below to ensure that you are paying the correct amount of business rates.
+A hard copy is available on request by writing to the Council.

 Business Rates are calculated by multiplying the rateable value against a multiplier (also known as the poundage).